majidstd/terraform-appd-cluster-agent-install/README.md

 - Helm (we tested with version 3.3.4)
 - Create your own `secret.tfvars` file with values set for variables mentioned in the lab further down in this README.md file
 - Modify the variable `nsToMonitor` to ensure you are monitoring valid namespaces you would like to monitor with the Cluster Agent

+## Variables values required

+Make sure the variable addressed in a terraform var files

 ## Credential values required in `secret.tfvar`